 Some of the links in this post may be affiliate links.

-Keep reading so I can show you exactly how to care for this amazing plant, and I will also talk about Pilea peperomioides problems and how you can fix them!
+Keep reading so I can show you exactly how to care for this amazing plant, and I will also talk about propagation, as well as the most common Pilea peperomioides problems and how you can fix them.

 Light is a hard issue in general to digest as far as growing plants go.
 It requires some experimentation, trial and error, and observation to see what works best for YOU!

 Despite what you read on the internet on many sites, this plant can take some direct sun.
 I will tell you what has worked well in my experience.

 Actually, I have corresponded with two people that have had their Pileas growing in full sun.
 I’m not advocating this necessarily, but it can work.

 One thing that can happy though is that the color of your leaves will turn an overall yellow-ish green color in stronger light.

 Plants grown in lower light will typically have leaves that are deeper green.

 The general advice you’ll see on many sites is “bright indirect.”
 The dreaded bright indirect recommendation!
 Let me tell you what has worked for me.